atiburzi/NppESPHome-Plugin/README2.md

 This plugin was created to reduce that friction.

-Instead of using Notepad++ only as a text editor while depending on separate tools for everything else, **NppESPHome Plugin** turns Notepad++ into a practical ESPHome workspace.
-It does not replace ESPHome itself; it simply makes ESPHome easier to use inside an editor-centric Windows workflow.
+Instead of using Notepad++ only as a text editor while depending on command line for the rest, **NppESPHome Plugin** turns Notepad++ into a practical ESPHome IDE.
+It does not replace ESPHome itself; it simply makes ESPHome easier to use inside an editor-centric workflow.

-The core idea is simple: if a task is repeated often enough, it should become easier to perform.

 ---